How Does Ageas Work?

 Which Strategic Decisions Have Shaped Ageas’s Business Model?

-- Expertise in life and non-life insurance
+- Balance life and non-life income

 Ageas Business Model Canvas